The Road to Hell

 The 2000 Sydney Olympic Games were widely declared the “best ever”.
 Cathy Freeman lit the cauldron and then spread joy winning the 400m.
 Roy and H.G.’s scallywag commentary became world famous.
 Yothu Yindi performed Treaty at the closing ceremony.
 Midnight Oil wore ‘sorry’ T-shirts.
 And a large contingent of volunteers filled the city with a spirit of warm welcome.
 Among the colourful, contentious rabble who called Australia home at the cusp of the millennium it was hard to find anyone who wasn’t proud to be ‘one of us’.

 Two decades later, that country existed mostly in myth and marketing.
-Our subsequent record on climate, poverty, refugees, women and Indigenous Australians conveys to the world a meaner, more myopic and reactionary character.
-And to protest too loudly invites scathing public rebuke.
-You’re liable to be labelled ‘un-Australian’.
-Your house may be fire-bombed[1].
-You may be hounded out of the country[2].
-The population of ‘Us’ has shrunk.
+Our subsequent record on climate, poverty, refugees, women and Indigenous Australians conveyed to the world a meaner, more myopic and reactionary character.
+And to protest too loudly invited scathing public rebuke.
+You were liable to be labelled ‘un-Australian’.
+Your house might be fire-bombed[1].
+You might be hounded out of the country[2].
+The population of ‘Us’ had shrunk.
 And it’s shrinking still.

 What happened?